-It might well be that once you have identified those sectors you may find you have natural strengths or qualifications for one or the other – It is a competitive world out there and to succeed, identifying your own competitive strengths is extremely important.
+It might well be that once you have segmented the market for Spanish classes, you may find you have natural strengths or qualifications for one or the other.
+It is a competitive world out there and to succeed, identifying your own competitive strengths is extremely important.

 More Cost-Effective Promotion

 This takes us back to the pesky problem of promotion and competition.
 After accepting that promotion is necessary, you also need to accept that one promotion activity will not be enough.
 It is said that you need to get your brand in front of someone at least seven times before they take notice.
 As a small business owner with limited resources, it might be better to target just one segment.

 If you spread your budget thinly across several segments, it may well be that you don’t reach anyone.
 However, if you focus your budget on just one, you have a fighting chance of not just reaching your target customer but leaving a lasting impression on them.
 Once you have closed a bunch of customers in that segment, built up your cash flow and revenue, you can start to target that other sector.
 Based on the type of should have an ideal target customer and you should write it down.